Takadenoshi/sse-presentation/presentation/sse.md

 ## Custom timeouts

-The reconnection timeout can be customized from the server-side by emitting a `retry:` field in any of the events.
+The reconnection timeout can be customized.

+Emit a `retry:` field in any of the events:

 ```
 retry: 2500